rtm-rs/rtm-rs.github.io/source/content/docs/core/structs.md

 ## Auto-struct with custom classes

-Relations support configuring `struct_namespace`, it is set to `ROM::Struct` by default, which means struct classes are generated for you automatically within `ROM::Struct` namespace.
+Relations support configuring `struct_namespace`, it is set to `ROM::Struct` by default, which means struct types are generated for you automatically within `ROM::Struct` namespace.
 If you want to provide your own struct classes, simply put them in a module and configure it as the `struct_namespace`.

 Let's say you have `Entities` namespace and would like to provide a custom `Entities::User` class: